A view of the Custom House, situated on Copenhagen's Waterfront. the photo shows the Custon House against a cloud filled sky

 Copenhagen Harbour Waterfront

-View across Copenhagen Harbour from the old Port Authority Building, Nordre Toldbod, Copenhagen, Denmark
+View across Copenhagen Harbour from the Old Port Authority Building, Nordre Tolbod, Copenhagen, Denmark

 The Copenhill Power Plant / Ski slopes as seen across Copenhagen Harbour, Copenhagen, Denmark